by James Troy Turner

 Be prepared to look at the depths of the heart and beliefs of a man who loves his friends and family, his country and his God.
 These pieces of honest, heartfelt verse express disappointments and hopes, doubts and faith, failures and successes.
-If you have ever given allegiance to God and country, have loved and lost, struggled to make ends meet and make sense of life … especially if you remember the era of the Vietnam War, of which Mr. Turner is a veteran … then you will relate to feelings expressed in these poems.
+If you have ever loved and lost, struggled to make ends meet and make sense of life … especially if you remember the era of the Vietnam War, of which Mr. Turner is a veteran … then it’s likely you will relate to feelings expressed in these poems.

 Paperback, 110 pgs., 5″ x 8″

 “Metered rhyme that is sometimes emotional, sometimes whimsical, but always thoughtful…easy to read and contains moments of genuine poetic beauty….The panoply of human emotion is there; forgiveness, loneliness, awe of nature, and the bittersweet memory of unrequited love—all of the things poets write and the rest of us read because they express them for us.” –Jeff Rice, Journal-Advocate, Sterling, Colorado